Lyubosumaz/JS-Core/README.md

 # JS  Core
- My homeworks and practising code for the course JS Core
+ My homeworks and practising code for the course - JS Core May 2019